TooManyBees/grafbabe/README.md

 * Terminate TLS for its dashboard page (use a reverse proxy for this)
 * Hide the dashboard behind authentication (use a reverse proxy for this)
 * Allow dynamic customization of the dashboard (but you can make your own, and manually compile them into your own binary)
-* Deal with float or double precision values (i64s only for now, because that's all I needed when I wrote it)
+* Deal with numbers big enough that f64s lose precision.
 * Deal with any metric type except counters and gauges (histogram?
 I barely knew her!)

 ## Installation